-Robert Jones is head of new thinking at Wolff Olins, the brand consultants, and Visiting Professor at the University.
-He is author of The Big Idea (Profile Books, 2008), and helped create the Brand Leadership MSc programme.
-Over the last 20 years he has helped over 50 organisations, in the UK and globally, to find their big idea.
+Robert Jones is Head of New Thinking at Wolff Olins, the brand consultants, and senior business fellow at the University.
+He is author of The Big Idea (Profile Books, 2000) and is currently writing Brand Next.
+Over the last 15 years he has helped over 50 organisations, in the UK and globally, to find their big idea.